nummacway/gb300-sf2000-tool/README.md

 **Features in detail:**

 **ROMs**
-- Add and remove ROMs in the seven "static" lists and user ROMs
+- Add and remove ROMs in the "static" lists and user ROMs
 - Makes your device support around 300 more Neo Geo Arcade sets than it normally would, including the most recent homebrew
 - Manually reorder and alphabetically sort ROMs in the "static" lists
-- Identify ROMs using No-Intro (includes No-Intro game ID, name and verification status; ignores NES header if one is present)
+- Identify ROMs using No-Intro (includes No-Intro game ID, name and verification status; ignores iNES header if one is present)
 - Rename, duplicate, compress and decompress ROM files
 - Import (replace) and export ROM files
 - Apply IPS (International Patching System; RLE and truncate extensions supported) and BPS (beat Patching System) patches